PawseySC/singularity-containers/_episodes/04-writable-containers.md

 {: .challenge}

-Now, let's verify that the Trinity image from Docker hub, `trinityrnaseq/trinityrnaseq:2.8.6`, has been correctly downloaded into `$SIFPATH`:
+Now, let's ensure that `$SIFPATH` is defined, and that the Trinity image from Docker hub, `trinityrnaseq/trinityrnaseq:2.8.6`, has been correctly downloaded:

 ```
+$ export SIFPATH=$SC19/demos/sif
 $ ls $SIFPATH/trinity*
 ```
 {: .bash}

 ```
-/scratch/singularity_images/trinityrnaseq_2.8.6.sif
+/home/ubuntu/sc19-containers/demos/sif/trinityrnaseq_2.8.6.sif
 ```
 {: .output}